 Interested in learning more about how our community can support you as an entrepreneur or remote worker?
 Sign up for a tour today!

 At its core, coworking is about community and collaboration, made possible by openness, accessibility, and sustainability.
 Angel readily inspires the values that make coworking the unparalleled tool of productivity that it is, so despite humble beginnings, the friendship-based coworking community thrived.
-In 2012, Cohere moved into its current location at 418 S Howes, a historic building as beautiful and quirky as the community it has nurtured over the last decade.
+In 2012, Cohere moved into 418 S Howes, a historic building as beautiful and quirky as the community it has nurtured over the last decade.
+Now we have moved for the last time!
+Our new address is 400 Remington Street.

 Earlier this month, Coherians and family members marked a dozen years of community and coworking together with an extra festive happy hour.
 Music from a playlist made up of songs from 2010 drifted over the group as we gathered around tasty drinks and delicious snacks in our kitchen area.
 Community members, both old and new, joined in the celebration, and we spoke fondly of those who couldn’t be there.